zakiimz/noidea/ROADMAP.md

     - Make it easy to check issues, work on them, commit changes, close issue. wokflow.
 -> Expand current hook setup to seemlesly integrate these features

+-> We could possibly link this with GitHub Projects.
+This way we can track Tasks we need to do, currently doing and done etc.
+-> Need to explore how we could integrate with this nicely code whise

 - [x] Fix Ai Feedback Cutoff in Feedback Command
 - [ ] Make sure users can easily update
 - [ ] Custom Commit Message Templates?